 If you have equity in your home, you can consider home equity loans or reverse mortgages – but be careful.
 With a home equity loan, you are just swapping other forms of debt for another, hopefully more manageable one; with a reverse mortgage, you are effectively selling your house back to the bank in small increments.
 Seek professional advice before going down either of these paths.

 - Look for Counseling Options – Do not let pride get in the way of asking for help, but be careful about who you ask.
 Not all debt relief companies are legitimate, and some may leave you worse off than when you started.
+"Go to your local credit union – and the reason I say a credit union and not a bank is credit unions generally have a mentality of people helping people," advises Adam Carroll, the Chief Education Officer at National Financial Educators.
+"As a result they're offering products and services that a bank may not offer.
+As an example, they have a credit builder loan."

 The National Foundation for Credit Counseling (www.nfcc.org) is a great resource for finding credible counseling help.
 With a solid plan in hand after counseling, you may be able to negotiate a reasonable payment schedule with your creditors.